Max1234-Ita/GuidaOsmand/risorse/rendering/en_highlighted_boundaries.md

 # **Highlighted Admin Boundaries v.2**
-More highlighted Admin Boundaries, as in the previous version; in addition, the trail in Night mode is more visible and easily recognizable.
+More highlighted Admin Boundaries, same as in the previous version; in addition, the route trail is more visible and easily recognizable in Night mode.

 <table>
 <thead>
 	<tr>
 		<th>OsmAnd Default - Night</th>
-		<th>Highlighted Boundaries v.2 - Night</th>
+		<th>Highlighted Borders v.2 - Night</th>
 	</tr>
 </thead>
 <tbody>